Lost or Stolen DD: Step-by-Step Guide for Cancellation and Refund

 Once you’ve confirmed the Demand Draft is lost or stolen and gathered all the necessary details, your next crucial steps involve formally reporting the incident.
 You’ll need to inform both your bank and the local police, as these actions are mandatory for cancellation and refund.
 This dual approach ensures both financial and legal safeguards are in place.

 Filing a police report is especially important if you suspect theft, as it provides a legal record of the incident.
 The bank will require a copy of this report to proceed with the cancellation.
-Don’t underestimate the importance of these formal procedures.
+Recognize the significance of these formal procedures.

 Contacting your bank